falcosecurity/falco/proposals/20200506-artifacts-scope-part-1.md

 # Falco Artifacts Scope - Part 1

 The **Falco Artifact Scope** proposal is divided in two parts:
-1. the Part 1 - *this document*: to “capture” the state of recent changes
+1. the Part 1 - *this document*: the State of Art of Falco artifacts
 2. the [Part 2](./20200506-artifacts-scope-part-2.md): the intended state moving forward

 ## Summary